 Remove the wires and solder the JST SH wires that were included in the kit.

 And install them back into the case.
 I chose to route the right speaker wire through the hole and through the battery compartment.
+(If you have PCB 1.2 make sure you do the speaker wire routing before you solder the wires to the speakers.

 And the left speaker.